MauroJr/aurelia-guides.md-articles/About-Aurelia-Guides.md

 ##### Code/Data Snippets

 Any code snippet that can help others while building or testing apps / plugins.
 Note that most of such snippets appear (and get subsequently lost) in [Aurelia/Discuss chat room](https://gitter.im/Aurelia/Discuss).
 The term **Code Snippet** is indeed too narrow as, this category should include all information (like a reference to some resource of interest, brief &quot;how-to&quot; instructions) that the consumer of this information wants to make available for others at a later time.
+The best way to understand the value of the code snippets in the context of Aurelia-Guides,  is to realize that code snippets are generated in a situations when the existing documentation is unclear or insufficient - or both.

 * * *